Yair Ariel • June-6-2017

 “VR is the feeling of non-mediation; the sensation that there is no technology between the user and his or her sensory experience.”

 Immersive virtual games develop both social and emotional cognition.
 Yet another research is showing proof that immersive virtual games are reducing physical and emotional pain among children with cancer, in healthcare such as wound care and dental procedures.
 Effects of VR in childhood development is fascinating.

 Benefits of interactive virtual games in early childhood development

 - Any space can become 3D

 - High interaction between players using touch and body

 - Similar to digital play but more lifelike & realistic

 BEAM Interactive Gaming Projector

 Here at beam we take education seriously.
 Learning and playing go hand in hand.
 At BEAM we have merged learning, play, virtual reality, and our passion for education.
-We’ve developed an interactive gaming projector that encourages social and physical interaction among kids.
+We’ve developed an interactive gaming projector for interactive floor games that encourages social and physical interaction among kids.
 We now that play is essential in development, but engaging with our children is equally important.
 Engagement allows you to develop and teach relationship building to your children.
 Professor Jacobsen, a pioneer and advocate of play and nurturing children in early years stresses that when we do not engage with our children they develop a deep emotional neglect.
 The emotional neglect prohibits them from building relationships in adulthood.
 Similarly Zwolak the CEO of Lume Institute, reinforces that “children need laps not laptops.”